“We Help Raise Funds”: Zombie Walk Cape Town Donations To Assist Animals in Need

 "We help raise funds for local charities like the Lucky Lucy Foundation for abused and neglected animals and will continue to do so."

-While the event walk is free, participants will pay either R100, R200, or R300 for the afterparty phase (starting from 6pm at Time Out Market), with donations welcomed.
+While the event walk is free, participants will pay R100, R200, or R300 for the afterparty phase (starting at 6pm at Time Out Market), with donations welcome.

 Source: Facebook